-Like any city, it's not without its faults.
-Here are a few things that people living in or visiting Houston can't stand — and what you can do about them.
+With diverse communities, great shopping, and amazing restaurants, there are plenty of reasons to love Houston.
+But like any city, it's not without its faults.
+Here are a few things that people living in or visiting Houston can't stand — and what they do to avoid them.

 Houston has a well-earned reputation for being hot and humid.
-It's not uncommon for temperatures to be in the high-70s in mid-December.
-Meanwhile, the rest of the country is frozen over.
-While that's great in the winter, the summers can be scorching.
-Tie that in with the heavy rainfall and flooding that comes for sometimes days on end, things can get downright uncomfortable.
-Even so, the weather is easy to manage or work around if you know what to do:
+It's not uncommon for temperatures to be in the high-70s in mid-December while the rest of the country is frozen over.
+That's great in the winter, but the summers can be scorching.
+Tie that in with the heavy rainfall and flooding that comes for sometimes days on end, and things can get downright uncomfortable.
+Even so, the weather is easy to manage or work around if you know what to do.

 Unlike New York City or Chicago, Houston isn't restricted by geography.
 The explosion in population seen over the past half-century has spread out in all directions, resulting in a metro area stretching over 9,444 square miles — larger than the state of New Jersey.
 Even without traffic, getting from place to place is time-consuming.
 Here are a few ways to manage the sprawl: